binkley/homebrewery-files/scribes-supplies.md

 #### Paper

 Every sheaf of paper contains 10 sheets.
 At the end of a Long Rest, each sheaf regains all expended sheets, restoring it to 10.
-Magical properties function only when the paper is written on with a quill from this kit.
-Any unused sheets beyond this number lose their magic and become mundane.
+Magical properties function only when the paper is written on with a quill from these supplies.

 _**Binding Paper.**_
 _Favored by magistrates and devils, this parchment enforces oaths._
 Any contract written on this paper becomes magically binding if all parties sign it voluntarily.
 A creature that knowingly breaks the terms must succeed on a DC 15 Wisdom saving throw at the end of each Long Rest or take 2d6 psychic damage.
 This damage continues each day until the terms are fulfilled or the page is destroyed.
 Casting *Remove Curse*, *Greater Restoration*, or similar magic ends the contract without harming the paper.
 This is a rare supply item.

+_**Mimeograph Paper.**_
-_**Mimeograph Paper.**_ _Favored by calligraphers and copyists, these blue sheets echo every stroke of the quill._
+_Favored by calligraphers and copyists, these blue sheets echo every stroke of the quill._
-When you write on a sheet of this paper, the writing simultaneously appear on up to 9 other sheets from the same sheaf within 5 feet of you.
+When you write on a page of this paper, the same writing is duplicated simultaneously on as many unused pages from the same sheaf as you choose.
+These copies are aromatic and smudged blue, and each page used in this way is expended.
+All pages must be within 5 feet of you.
+Creating copies is a single use of the supplies regardless of copied page count.
+You cannot copy magical writings.
 This is an uncommon supply item.

 _**Mirror Paper.**_
 _Favored by the nosey, this glossy sheet reflects more than words._